 Too much information about your financial status

-Avoid delving into the intricacies of your financial situation beyond the offer price and deposit.
-Excessive financial information can complicate negotiations.
+Avoid explaining the intricacies of your financial situation beyond the offer price and deposit.
+Excessive financial information can complicate negotiations and, depending on the circumstances of the purchase and how many details you give, can make it look like you’re hiding or overcompensating for something.

 Any kind of criticism